 Most US employers with at least 15 employees are subject EEOC laws (20 employees in age discrimination cases).
 Most US labor unions and employment agencies are also covered.
 The laws apply to all types of work situations, including hiring, firing, promotions, harassment, training, wages, and benefits.

 In 1980, EEOC issued guidelines suggesting methods for preventing sexual harassment.
 As a result, many employers started to offer training as one of those methods.
 Such training provided employers with an incentive to demonstrate that they had taken appropriate steps to prevent harassment.

 CPI does not provide compliance training specific to US Federal EEOC requirements.
 However, CPI offers our Workplace Bullying Topic Module, which addresses many types of psychological harassment in the workplace.
 We agree that standalone training is only one piece of a holistic puzzle in preventing and responding to any type of workplace harassment.

 Bullying occurs in the workplace related to discrimination, harassment, and intimidation.
 Bullying can also occur as a unique and distinct problem on its own.
 We believe that employees and organizations at all levels benefit from interactive, skill-based training in order to build and maintain workplaces that are respectful and both physically and emotionally safe.

 I encourage you to visit our Workplace Bullying Resources and References page for a wealth of information on raising awareness about workplace bullying.
-For more information on school bullying, check out our 31 for 31 list of bullying prevention Difference Makers, where experts share thoughts, strategies, and interviews about making our schools safer.
+For more information on school bullying, read our blog “What to Say to a Bully,” where experts share thoughts, strategies, and interviews about making our schools safer.